 Cluster Node Preference

 A CTE administrator can configure preferred nodes of a CipherTrust Manager cluster for sending status updates from CTE clients.
 The administrator assigns a priority to every node of the cluster.

 The cluster nodes can be categorized into tiers on the CipherTrust Manager GUI, with every tier assigned a priority.
 For example, Tier 1 is assigned higher priority than Tier 2.
 All tiers (for example, Tier 1 + Tier 2) can have a total of 20 nodes.
 This preference is configured through server settings in profiles.
 If not configured, the CipherTrust Manager continues working with the default settings.
 Refer to Communication with CipherTrust Manager for the default behavior.

 After the server settings are configured, the CTE clients associated with the profile first try to send status updates to the top tier.
 If none of the nodes in the tier is reachable, the CTE clients try to send updates to the next tier.

 This feature is applicable to the CipherTrust Manager clusters.

 In Multifactor Authentication (MFA), access to the requested data is granted only after the requester satisfies two or more authentication criteria.

-CTE for Windows adds an extra layer of security before granting access to the protected GuardPoints.
+CTE adds an extra layer of security before granting access to the protected GuardPoints.
 If MFA is enabled, the users performing specific tasks on the configured GuardPoints need to perform an additional OpenID Connect (OIDC) based authentication.